SuleimanFarah/sunpy/GSoC:-Advice-for-Students.md

     Students must have submitted a pull request to SunPy and provide links to code they have written before in their application.
     Try to select work you are most proud of, we do not want a link to everything you have ever done.

-## Interview

-**Please note, if you don't get an interview, it does not mean you have been rejected.**
-**Sometimes it is impossible to interview anyone due to time constraints of the mentors.**

-One of the parts of GSoC that isn't very common to other packages is that we try to "interview" the students.
-This is generally very informal, much closer to a chat than anything else.
-We use this to try and get everyone (all the mentors) who will be involved with the project to have spoken beforehand.

 ## How the ranking process works

 All students with a finalized proposal will have their proposals reviewed by all of the project mentors in the organization, and ranked out of 5 based on the criteria above.
 This score will also be averaged to provide a mean result.
-These scores are not the final acceptance criteria - so a 4.1 won’t automatically win over an 3.6 - but they do help provide general guidelines for the mentors who are choosing from a large body of qualified students.
+These scores are not the final acceptance criteria - so a 4.1 won't automatically win over an 3.6 - but they do help provide general guidelines for the mentors who are choosing from a large body of qualified students.

 ## Accepted students